Joseon: Strifes of princes

 When the new dynasty was brought into existence, Taejo brought up the issue of which son would be his successor.
-Although Yi Pangwŏn, Taejo's fifth son by Queen Sinui, had contributed the most to assisting his father's rise to power, Chief State Councillor Chŏng Tojŏn and Nam Ŭn used their influence on the king to name Yi Pangsŏk, his eighth son (second son of Queen Sindeok), as crown prince in 1392.
-This conflict arose largely because Chŏng Tojŏn, who shaped and laid down ideological, institutional, and legal foundations of the new kingdom more than anyone else, saw Joseon as a kingdom led by ministers appointed by the king while Yi Bang-won wanted to establish an absolute monarchy ruled directly by the king.
+Although Yi Pangwŏn, Taejo's fifth son by Queen Sinui, had contributed the most to assisting his father's rise to power, Chief State Councillor Jeong Dojeon and Nam Ŭn used their influence on the king to name Yi Pangsŏk, his eighth son (second son of Queen Sindeok), as crown prince in 1392.
+This conflict arose largely because Chŏng Tojŏn, who shaped and laid down ideological, institutional, and legal foundations of the new kingdom more than anyone else, saw Joseon as a kingdom led by ministers appointed by the king while Yi Pangwŏn wanted to establish an absolute monarchy ruled directly by the king.
 With Taejo's support, Chŏng Tojŏn kept limiting the royal family's power by prohibiting the political involvement of princes and attempting to abolish their private armies.
 Both sides were well aware of each other's great animosity and were getting ready to strike first.

-After the sudden death of Queen Sindeok, while King Taejo was still in mourning for his second wife, Yi Pangwŏn struck first by raiding the palace and killed Chŏng Tojŏn and his supporters as well as Queen Sindeok's two sons (his half-brothers) including the crown prince in 1398.
-This incident became known as the "First Strife of Princes".
+After the sudden death of Queen Sindeok, while King Taejo was still in mourning for his second wife, Yi Pangwŏn struck first by raiding the palace, and killed Chŏng Tojŏn and his supporters as well as Queen Sindeok's two sons (his half-brothers), including the crown prince in 1398.
+This incident became known as the First Strife of Princes.

 Aghast at the fact that his sons were willing to kill each other for the crown, and psychologically exhausted from the death of his second wife, King Taejo abdicated and immediately crowned his second son Yi Bang-gwa as King Jeongjong.
 One of King Jeongjong's first acts as monarch was to revert the capital to Kaegyŏng, where he is believed to have been considerably more comfortable, away from the toxic power strife.
 Yet Yi Pangwŏn retained real power and was soon in conflict with his disgruntled older brother, Yi Panggan, who also yearned for power.
 In 1400, the tensions between Yi Pangwŏn's faction and Yi Panggan's camp escalated into an all-out conflict that came to be known as the "Second Strife of Princes".
 In the aftermath of the struggle, the defeated Yi Panggan was exiled to Dosan while his supporters were executed.
 Thoroughly intimidated, King Jeongjong immediately invested Yi Pangwŏn as heir presumptive and voluntarily abdicated.
 That same year, Yi Pangwŏn assumed the throne of Joseon as King Taejong, third king of the dynasty.